 The Seven Years War was tremendously expensive and precipitated imperial reforms on taxation, commerce, and politics.
-Britain spent over £140 million, an astronomical figure for the day, and the expenses only grew as new territory required new security obligations.
+Britain spent over £140 million, an astronomical figure for the day, and the expenses kept coming as new territory required new security obligations.
 Britain wanted to recoup some of its expenses and looked to the colonies to share the costs of their own security.
+To do this, Parliament started legislating over all the colonies in a way rarely done before.
 As a result, the colonies began seeing themselves as a collective group, rather than just distinct entities.
-Different taxation schemes implemented across the colonies between 1763 and 1774 placed duties on items like tea, paper, molasses, and required stamps for almost every kind of document.
+Different taxation schemes implemented across the colonies between 1763 and 1774 placed duties on items like tea, paper, molasses, and stamps for almost every kind of document.
 Consumption and trade, an important bond between Britain and the colonies, was being threatened.
 To enforce these unpopular measures, Britain implemented increasingly restrictive policies that eroded civil liberties like protection from unlawful searches and jury trials.
-The rise of an antislavery movement made many colonists worry that slavery, following increasing imperial involvement in trade and commerce, would soon be attacked.
+The rise of an antislavery movement made many colonists worry that slavery would soon be attacked.
 The moratorium on new settlements in the west after Pontiac’s War was yet another disappointment.

 This chapter was edited by Nora Slonimsky, with content contributions by Emily Arendt, Ethan R. Bennett, John Blanton, Alexander Burns, Mary Draper, Jamie Goodall, Jane Fiegen Green, Hendrick Isom, Kathryn Lasdow, Allison Madar, Brooke Palmieri, Katherine Smoak, Christopher Sparshott, Ben Wright, and Garrett Wright.